bbfh-dev/eyecons/README.md

 >
 > *Creation of icons is a tedious process that can take a lot of time, so please be patient.*

+Credits to [@RuMaks](https://github.com/rumaks-xyz) for the original eyecons version.

 # Table of Contents

 <!-- vim-markdown-toc GFM -->